SignalK/signalk.github.io/_developers/subscription_protocol.md

    "updates": []
 }
 ```
-> Below we refer to WebSockets, but the same process works in the same way over any transport. e.g. for a raw TCP
+> Below we refer to WebSockets, but the same process works in the same way over any transport.
+E.g. for a raw TCP
 > connection the connection causes the above message to be sent, and sending the subscribe messages will have the same
 > effect as described here.